ysetbon/scoubidou-project-diagram/README.md

 The second one is much more complicated and I don't have it done yet, it is still working only 20-30% of the time (would be glad if someone can take a chance and simplefy the code, or write a better algorithm that can solve it 80+% of the time).

+If you work with eclipse it is better to disable warnings, (there are tons and is better not to delete any of them).

-If someone need a question email me at: ysetbon@gmail.com.
+Need a question? email me at:
+ysetbon@gmail.com.

 Appriciate your help,